-The right to freedom of expression is recognized as a human right under article 19 of the Universal Declaration of Human Rights (UDHR) and recognized in international human rights law in the International Covenant on Civil and Political Rights (ICCPR).
+The right to freedom of expression is recognized as a human right under article 19 of the Universal Declaration of Human Rights (UDHR).
 Article 19 of the UDHR states that “everyone shall have the right to hold opinions without interference”.

 Freedom of Speech Under attack today

 The campaign for freedom speech has come under attack following the presidency of Donald Trump.
 He irresponsibly used his freedom speech many times, most infamously in his infamous incitement to attack the Capitol Building.
 However, we need to remember Trump’s speech was far from restricted.
 Indeed, he was surely one of the most vocal presidents of modern times.
 What was the result?
 Trump was rejected at the ballot box.
 This is exactly the way to defeat your opponent.
 Not through restricting their speech, but through the battle of ideas in the application of reason.

 When attempting to restrict the speech of our political opponents it is important to remember that laws are universal.
 They apply to everyone.
 When we limit the freedom of speech about political opponents, we limit our own.